erisprotocol/contracts-terra/contracts/amp-governance/voting_escrow/README.md

 ### `lock_info`

-Returns the information about a user's vxASTRO position.
+Returns the information about a user's vAMP position.

 Request: